open-craft/edx-simple-theme/README.md

 then translated into different forms depending on the platform they are used in.

-For instance a token like `color.brand.base` could translate to a SCSS variable called `$brand-base` a css variable called `--pgn-color-brand-base` or be output in an XML that can be used for styling Android.
-For now the focus of Paragon is on CSS variables.
+For instance a token like `color.brand.base` could translate to a SCSS variable called `$brand-base`, a css variable called `--pgn-color-brand-base`, or be output in an XML that can be used for styling Android.
+Currently, the focus of Paragon is on CSS variables.

 To customise a theme using this system, you'll need to provide all the variables that you want to override in JSON files.
 You can look at the JSON files in the